nwaughachukwuma/keyv-cache/README.md

 # Keyv-cache 🚀

- A ~1kb `key/value` wrapper for the browser [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache), with zero-dependency.
+ A ~1kb `key/value` wrapper for the browser [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) with zero dependencies.

 ## Key Features

 - ❌ Zero dependencies
 - 📏 Less than 1kb in size
 - 🤓 Easy to use API
-- 🔒 Supports namespaced caches for separation of different parts of your application
+- 🔒 Supports name-spacing for the separation of different parts of your application

 ## Installation